ayushmaan02/DSA_CPP-Progress/LinkedList/DetectandRemove.md

 - Using FCD we found the position where the two pointers will be intersecting
 - then we shift the slow pointer to the head and then
 - started to traverse the slow and the that intersection pointer one by one
 - then after some time they will meet at and where they will be meeting will be the starting node of the loop
+> Codestudio questions

 ## Detect a loop Using map solution
 ```